FredKSchott/snowpack/www/_template/reference/configuration.md

 - `mount.resolve` | `boolean` | _optional_ | default: `true`: If false, don't resolve JS & CSS imports in your JS, CSS, and HTML files.
 Instead send every import to the browser, as written.

-> We recommend that you don't disable `mount.resolve` unless absolutely necessary, since it prevents Snowpack from handling your imports to things like packages, JSON files, CSS modules, and more.
-Leaving resolve as `true` has minimal impact on performance.

-> Our [React](/tutorials/react) and [Svelte](/tutorials/svelte/) tutorials have detailed explanations of how to use `config.mount`

 ## config.alias

 `object` (package: package or path)